wp-plugins/advanced-tinymce-configuration/readme.txt

 === Advanced TinyMCE Configuration ===
 Contributors: azaozz
 Tags: wysiwyg, tinymce, editor
-Requires at least: 3.0
+Requires at least: 3.9
-Tested up to: 4.2
+Tested up to: 4.3
 Stable tag: 1.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables setting of advanced initialization options for TinyMCE, the WordPress WYSIWYG editor.
+Enables the user to set advanced options for TinyMCE, the WordPress WYSIWYG editor.

 == Description ==

-This plugin is intended for advanced users that would like to change the default TinyMCE configuration in WordPress.
+This plugin is intended for more advanced users that would like to change the default TinyMCE configuration in WordPress.
 It makes it easy to add, remove and change all TinyMCE settings.

 == Changelog ==